causaest/onrbooks/rbooks-online-extras.md

 A stats intro resource, unmaintained since 2019.

+17. Introduction to R, by Nana Kim: https://bookdown.org/nana/intror/

+A very short, unmaintained, introductory resource.

+18. Introduction to Computing With Data, by Gaston Sanchez: https://www.gastonsanchez.com/intro2cwd/

+A book covering many topics, but not in depth.

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/